ansible/awx/docs/docsite/rst/userguide/job_capacity.rst

 This section describes how to determine capacity for instance groups and its impact to your jobs.
 For container groups, see :ref:`ag_container_capacity` in the |ata|.

-The |at| capacity system determines how many jobs can run on an instance given the amount of resources available to the instance and the size of the jobs that are running (referred to as *Impact*).
+AWX capacity system determines how many jobs can run on an instance given the amount of resources available to the instance and the size of the jobs that are running (referred to as *Impact*).
 The algorithm used to determine this is based entirely on two things:

 - How much memory is available to the system (``mem_capacity``)
 - How much CPU is available to the system (``cpu_capacity``)